AEJMC Nominations and Elections Committee Members

 March 13-15, 2025

-We invite you to submit papers, works in progress, and teaching tips to the 50th annual AEJMC Southeast Colloquium regional conference, March 13-15, 2025, in Chapel Hill, North Carolina.
-The conference will be fully in-person.
+SUBMISSIONS ARE CLOSED for the 50th annual AEJMC Southeast Colloquium regional conference, March 13-15, 2025, in Chapel Hill, North Carolina.
+Decisions will be sent no later than January 16, 2025.

 We encourage undergraduate and graduate students, faculty, and independent scholars to be part of the 2025 Southeast Colloquium.
 You can present and receive feedback on your work in time to revise and submit work for the 2025 AEJMC national conference in San Francisco in August.